DrSnyder86/ERS-Integration/README.md

 - Next replace the following in `qbx-radialmenu`. qbx-radialmenu/config/client.lua
+- Drag and drop the ers_integration script in your resourse folder.
+Be sure it is started after ERS and Ps-dispatch.

 ## Update
 - Included a drag and drop version for the ps-dispatch and qbx-radialmenu configs so you dont have to copy and paste.
 Latest versions of both.
 - Dispatch will display Last name and Callsign.